tigellus/Markdown/1. Critical Care for COVID-19/4. Collecting COVID-19 Specimens for Testing/Collecting COVID-19 Specimens for Testing.md

 # Question 2
 What should an individual wear while collecting a specimen for COVID-19 testing?

-[RIGHT] face mask, gown, face shield and gloves [WRONG] face mask, gown, gloves
+[RIGHT] Face mask, gown, face shield and gloves [WRONG] Face mask, gown, gloves
-[WRONG]  face mask, face shield and gloves
+[WRONG] Face mask, face shield and gloves

 # Question 3
 Is an individual collecting a specimen for COVID-19 required to wear an N95 mask?